tuankhoin/tap-water-distribution/README.md

 * Sunlight avoidance: to prevent the corrosion from sunlight UV.
 * Runs with building structure: to prevent physical collisions that may occur.
 * Length minimization: to make the cost as efficient as possible.
-The network figures can be found on page 25 of [the report](Final Report-group 15.pdf), followed by further details.
+The network figures can be found on page 25 of [the report](https://github.com/tuankhoin/tap-water-distribution/blob/master/Final%20Report-group%2015.pdf), followed by further details.

 ### Choices of materials and pipe diameters
 Choices are made after a series of trial and run, as well as paper research.
-See page 26 & 27 of [the report](Final Report-group 15.pdf) for details.
+See page 26 & 27 of [the report](https://github.com/tuankhoin/tap-water-distribution/blob/master/Final%20Report-group%2015.pdf) for details.

 ### EBE Analysis and calculation
 For this part, I have composed a script to do the calculations.
-Result tables can be found from page 28 onwards and the script for this part is [Section2Pressures.m](https://github.com/tuankhoin/tap-water-distribution/blob/master/Section2_Updated/Section2Pressures.m)
+Result tables can be found from page 28 onwards of [the report](https://github.com/tuankhoin/tap-water-distribution/blob/master/Final%20Report-group%2015.pdf) and the script for this part is [Section2Pressures.m](https://github.com/tuankhoin/tap-water-distribution/blob/master/Section2_Updated/Section2Pressures.m)

 ## Improvements